Digital transformation in insurance is happening in many ways and affecting everything from the underwriting process to customer retention.

 By now, cloud migration is crucial for businesses in many industries, and insurance is no exception.

-- SaaS solutions do not require on-site IT maintenance, saving companies labor costs.
+- SaaS solutions do not require on-site IT maintenance, saving organizational labor costs.

 - SaaS applications are scalable, allowing insurers to easily upgrade functions and add user licenses.